VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     	Optional proxy URL for writing data to -remoteWrite.url.
 Supported proxies: http, https, socks5.
 Example: -remoteWrite.proxyURL=socks5://proxy:1234
     	Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.queues int
     	The number of concurrent queues to each -remoteWrite.url.
-Set more queues if default number of queues isn't enough for sending high volume of collected data to remote storage (default 4)
+Set more queues if default number of queues isn't enough for sending high volume of collected data to remote storage (default 2 * numberOfAvailableCPUs)
   -remoteWrite.rateLimit array
     	Optional rate limit in bytes per second for data sent to -remoteWrite.url.
 By default the rate limit is disabled.
 It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage
     	Supports array of values separated by comma or specified via multiple flags.